WeekendWars/mvp-core/README.md

 # mvp-core

-This is a simple and small library for setting up a basic MVP structure
+This is a simple and small library for setting up a basic MVP structure.
+It also includes <a href="https://square.github.io/retrofit/">Retrofit</a> and <a href="https://github.com/ReactiveX/RxJava"> RxJava </a>

 ## Features
 * Basic MVP structure for `Activity` and `Fragment`
 * State saving/restoring for `Presenter`

+## Includes
+* com.android.support:appcompat-v7:27.1.1
+* com.squareup.retrofit2:retrofit:2.4.0
+* com.squareup.retrofit2:adapter-rxjava2:2.4.0

 ## Library information
 * Total methods in core-release.aar: 58 (0,09% used)